Larsen15o9/Bitcoin/Tips-&-tricks.md

 6 | no logging (disabled)

-### 5. Use OCTune to overclock your video cards to improve efficiency and mining income
+### 6. Use OCTune to overclock your video cards to improve efficiency and mining income

-OCTune tips & tricks can be found [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/OCTune).
+When simple OPTIMIZE button is not enough anymore and you want to explore the world of tuning for mining, learn how to use [OCTune](https://github.com/nicehash/NiceHashQuickMiner/wiki/OCTune) - the only tool you will ever need to push your cards to the max efficiency or max speed.

-### 6. BIOS settings for larger rigs and rigs using PCIe risers
+### 7. BIOS settings for larger rigs and rigs using PCIe risers

 When you are running cards over risers, this adds extra instability factor to your configuration.
 You need to make sure your risers (comm link between CPU and GPU) are max stable.
 To achieve this, you need to set PCI Generation to 1 in BIOS (or at least 2).
 Having higher Generation introduce more instability because communication between CPU and GPU is faster and there are more chances for something to go wrong.
 There is no speed penalty when running Gen1 - your cards will hash at the same speed.